 About the Purple Polka Dot Race – Cincinnati

-Hannah’s mom, Stephanie, and her family are hosting the Purple Polka Dot Race – Cincy on Saturday April 25 in West Chester, OH at the Voice of America Park.
-Inspired by Jody Lee and Meghana, founders of the PPD Race – Michigan that is now in its 5th year, Stephanie has organized a 5K Run / Walk and Family Fun Run to honor Hannah’s journey and to raise awareness for vascular birthmarks and fundraise for VBF’s non-profit mission.
+Hannah’s mom, Stephanie, and her family are hosting the Purple Polka Dot Race – Cincy, now rescheduled to August 9, 2020 in West Chester, OH at the Voice of America Park.
+Inspired by Jody Lee and Meghana, founders of the PPD Race – Michigan that is now in its 5th year, Stephanie organized a 5K Run / Walk and Family Fun Run to honor Hannah’s journey and to raise awareness for vascular birthmarks and fundraise for VBF’s non-profit mission.

-For complete details about the PPD Race, or to sign-up for the Family Fun Run, please visit these links:
+For complete details about the PPD Race, or to make a gift, visit:

 - Purple Polka Dot Race Cincinnati – Information Page